katamaran-project/sail-backend/docs/monomorphization.md

 ## Summary Generation

 The output from the logs, while complete, can be overwhelming, especially in cases where there are many calls to polymorphic functions.
-An easier way to get an overview of which polymorphic calls have been made is to rely on the `argument-types-of-polymorphic-function-calls` function which is usable in templates.
+An easier way to get an overview of which polymorphic calls have been made is to rely on the `argument-types-of-polymorphic-function-calls` Slang function which is usable in templates.

 Create a file `polymorphic.template.txt` with as content